ZhaoqingCui/miniature-meme/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
-* ISBN number of a book and other relevant information (Number of copies available, a brief summary of it, the author, the location of it, the genre, and page count).
+* ISBN number of a book and other relevant information (Book title, number of copies available, a brief summary of it, the author, the location of it, the genre, and page count).
 An administrator should enter the books and its information into the hash table which a customer will then be able to see.
-* Example: 978-0201072563, 5, This book is about the creation and analysis of efficient data structures.
+* Example: 978-0201072563, Data Structure Techniques, 5, This book is about the creation and analysis of efficient data structures.
 Because many different languages approach the construction of data structures differently, we use pseudo-code so that you can translate the code into your own language, Thomas A. Standish, Space Science Library (Schwerdtfeger) Stacks QA76.9 D35 S73, Computer Science, 447

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.